Lost and Found (Will Smith album)

 Lost and Found is the fourth studio album by American actor and rapper Will Smith.
-It was released on March 29, 2005, by Interscope Records.
+It was released on March 29, 2005, by his production company Overbrook Entertainment and Interscope Records.
 The album reached number six on the US Billboard 200 and was certified Gold by the Recording Industry Association of America, making this Smith's third overall top ten album following Willennium in 1999 and his second gold-selling album following Born to Reign in 2002.
 The album also reached the top 20 on the UK Albums Chart.
 "Switch" and "Party Starter" were released as singles.
 This would be Smith's last album in twenty years before he returned to music in 2025 with Based on a True Story.

 Recording and production

 The majority of recording for Lost and Found took place at The Boom Boom Room in Burbank, California, with additional sessions at The Studio in Philadelphia, Pennsylvania, The Cutting Room in New York City, New York, 1020 Sound Studios in Philadelphia, and Crescent Moon Studios in Miami, Florida.
 Almost all songs on the album were produced or co-produced by The Freshmen, or individual member Troy "Treezah" Johnson, with executive producer Omarr "O. Banga" Rambert producing much of Smith's vocals; DJ Jazzy Jeff, Kwamé, and more also contributed to production.